 OPINIONS FROM THE BRIDGE | Darrin Henry

-If you want to sample the greatest variety of people from around the world in one place, come to London.
-Just walking through this incredible city it’s immediately noticeable the accents and languages we can hear are as varied as the faces that are streaming past us.
+If you want to experience the greatest variety of people from around the world in one place, come sample life in a big city like London.
+Just walking around it’s immediately noticeable the range of accents and languages we can hear are as varied as the faces that are streaming past us.
+Apparently over 300 languages are spoken by over eight million people living in London.

-‘Cosmopolitan’ is the buzzword the brochures like to use when describing Britain’s capital city but it’s just so appropriate.
-I’m always astounded by the number of nationalities I meet in London.
+We’re always astounded by the number of nationalities we meet in London.
 Even more fascinating are their stories; why people are here.
-Our story about Dan Ground, the homeless bucket drummer, is one example.
-Maria Sergejeva, the Olympic figure skater from Estonia is another.
+Our blog post about Dan Ground, the homeless bucket drummer, is one example.
+Maria Sergejeva, the Estonian Olympic figure skater is another.

-Right now it’s the start of summer and Sharon and I are back in London for a few weeks, and taking our time to just soak up the city again.
+Right now it’s the start of summer and Sharon and I are visiting for a few weeks, taking our time to just soak up the city again.

 People watching is something we all do – I think!
 It’s fascinating to quietly guess what it is each person does or where they’re from.
-We’ve decided to stop guessing today and just ask.
+We’ve decided it will be interesting to stop guessing and instead, try to meet people in London and just ask.

 John from Cambridge